-How to plan a new website
+How do you plan a new website?

 To celebrate the launch of the new Phlashweb site, we share our insights on the processes we went through to help get you started on your own project.
 We’ve also included a free downloadable checklist that will help you plan, test and launch your own site.

 Getting started on developing a new site can be overwhelming.
 Particularly when your existing site doesn’t seem that bad.
 How do you know where to start?
 The truth is, we liked our last website.
 It was well branded, attractive and a lot of work went into it.
 We also turned it around quite quickly, so it was intense work and a testament to our abilities in web development.
 Having only launched in 2017, it wasn’t very old.

 So why did we redevelop it?

 Phill Ash, Phlashweb founder and CEO said: “The first site was really just to create a presence in the digital world.
 I actually had quite a few clients in the property space asking me about websites due to my technology background.
 Before that I hadn’t given it much thought.
 Given our limited resources at the time the old site more than served its purpose and got us off the ground.”

 “As our client base started to grow and the services we offered expanded some of our client sites were looking much better than our own.
 I thought it was about time we upgraded ourselves to reflect our capabilities and new services more accurately.”

 Added to this, last year we added copywriting services to our offering and as part of our marketing strategy, we started to utilise our blog.
 It didn’t take long to realise that it wasn’t quite up to par.

 Launching a new service always requires an audit of all your channels, particularly your website.
 And for us, even though we knew the existing site was mostly fine, we also knew that we needed a product that said a bit more about us as a brand and met the full requirements we needed to promote our new product.

 Not only did our website need to better celebrate our skills, it needed to be fit to evolve as we developed as a business and honed our services.